andymckay/blog/_posts/2021-12-04-reporting-a-driver.md

 They won't tell me if anything happened, if any penalties were assessed because of privacy laws.

-**The fastest and easiest way to get satisfaction is to just post the video on social media**.
-Next time I'll just do this.

 ## Summary

 This cost me a USB stick and at least three hours.
 If I'm able to get my USB stick back, it will be closer to four hours.

+**The fastest and easiest way to get satisfaction is to just post the video on social media**.
+Next time I'll just do this.

 There is a just huge pile of dis-incentives in this system:
-* it's hard to find
+* it's hard to find where to report a driver
-* institutions aren't interested
-* they make it very hard to report it
+* the institutions make it hard to report it
 * they make you go out of your way in terms of time and money
-* there's no feedback you don't know what qualifies for reporting
+* there's no feedback so you don't know what qualifies for reporting
 * you don't know if you did any good

 There is **no incentive to report a dangerous driver**.
 In fact, there are **only dis-incentives to report dangerous drivers**.
-It's pointless, costs you time and money and no idea if anything happens as result.
+It's pointless, costs you time and money, and you have no idea if anything happens as result.

 ## What we could improve